 Dedicated

-Teacher should be dedicated towards the responsibility they were given regarding student's growth, they should perform up to the mark, teacher should be good in their way of teaching is good, and teacher should put effort towards students.
+Teachers should be dedicated towards the responsibility they were given regarding student's growth.
+They should perform up to the mark, teachers should be good in their way of teaching is good, and teachers should put effort towards students.